The types of paper collected for recycling can differ from organization to organization.

 Listed below are some general guidelines that follow Vangel’s standard recycling parameters.
 If you don’t find the details here, please check with your organization’s recycling coordinator or contact Vangel and we’ll be happy to help you find the answers you need.

-[one_half] Contain chemicals and dyes that can’t easily be removed in the recycling process [/one_half][hr]
+- Specialty papers, such as carbon paper, photographs, blueprints, and thermal fax paper – Contain chemicals and dyes that can’t easily be removed in the recycling process

 Some types of shredded paper may be recycled but should not be placed in the recycling container.
 It must be bagged and kept separate from non-shredded paper.
 These procedures prevent the shredded paper, which may contain unacceptable materials, from contaminating the rest of the paper.